willowtreeapps/spruce-ios/Contributing.md

 ### Creating the Pull Request
-To contribute, fork our project on GitHub, then submit a pull request to our `develop` branch.
+To contribute, fork our project on GitHub, then submit a pull request to our `master` branch.

 ### Before Submitting
-1. make sure you have tested your changes.
+1. Make sure you have tested your changes.
 The `Spruce.xcodeproj` serves as the main way of testing your code.
-2. If you added a SortFunction or anything that could have unit tests, please be sure to add them to the main project.
+2. If you added a `SortFunction` or anything that could have unit tests, please be sure to add them to the main project.
 3. If you update anything that would add breaking changes to older versions of `Spruce` be sure to declare that in your Pull Request description.
 4. Be sure to document your code.
 This includes adding in Swift markup style comments for those methods that